scttfrdmn/lens/apps/jupyter/docs/SESSION_MANAGER_SETUP.md

 # AWS Session Manager Setup Guide

-This guide covers everything you need to know about using AWS Session Manager with aws-jupyter for secure, SSH-key-free access to your Jupyter Lab instances.
+This guide covers everything you need to know about using AWS Session Manager with lens-jupyter for secure, SSH-key-free access to your Jupyter Lab instances.

 ## Table of Contents